-The Asian American Christian Fellowship (AACF) is to reach into the university and collegiate community, primarily to those who are Asian Pacific Americans, with the life-changing message of Jesus Christ.
-We are committed to making disciples by educating and equipping students in biblical foundations, Christian disciplines, and the development of spiritual gifts in order to prepare them for witness and service on the campus, in the local church, in the marketplace, and in world missions.
+Members of the Asian American Christian Fellowship (AACF) reaches into the university and collegiate community, primarily to those who are Asian Pacific Americans, with the life-changing message of Jesus Christ.
+AACF is committed to making disciples by educating and equipping students in biblical foundations, Christian disciplines, and the development of spiritual gifts in order to prepare them for witness and service on the campus, in the local church, in the marketplace, and in world missions.

-The Asian Pacific Islander Alliance is a collective of Asian American Pacific Islander (AAPI) staff, faculty, and students at the University of California Santa Barbara that aims to create a supportive, proactive, and knowledge sharing community in order to ensure a welcoming, safe, and inclusive campus for the AAPI identified individuals.
+The Asian Pacific Islander Alliance is a collective of Asian American Pacific Islander (AAPI) identifying and allied staff, faculty, and students at the University of California Santa Barbara that aims to create a supportive, proactive, and knowledge sharing community in order to ensure a welcoming, safe, and inclusive campus for the AAPI community.

-We are looking forward to building a stronger community of students with a Chinese cultural background, and who love having outdoor activities and adventures.
-Although we focus on hosting events for Chinese students, we also welcome all UCSB students as well as staffs to join us.
+The COAA looks to build a stronger community of Chinese and allied students who also love outdoor activities and adventures.
+Although the COAA focuses on hosting events for Chinese students, we also welcome all in the UCSB community to join us.
 You will have the opportunities to meet new people who share the same passion as you do, and experience a variety of outdoor expeditions and training programs for a great time.
-On top of all the enjoyable events in Santa Barbara, we believe safety is our first priority.
+On top of all the enjoyable events in Santa Barbara, safety is the first priority.

 The Chinese Student Association are dedicated in promoting Chinese culture, awareness, and acceptance while at the same time, providing a medium to unite fellow students in common interest.